 Image via Flickr by Got Credit

 Paying your taxes in full and on time is one of the best and most cost-effective ways to avoid penalties.

 You could consider requesting a bank loan if your credit status is good.
 The interest charges may be lower than the penalties and interest fees that your state’s department of revenue and taxation would add to your debt on a daily basis.
 However, only take out a loan if you know that you can afford to make the payments.
 Otherwise you will simply be delaying your debt problems.

 If you own your house, you may be able to release some equity by refinancing your property.
-This decision is not one to take lightly, and you should weigh any debt relief advice you receive to find out if this option would be the best one for you.
+This decision is not one to take lightly, and you should weigh any back tax assistance advice you receive to find out if this option would be the best one for you.

-When none of these options are available to you, you need to look at other ways to settle your tax debt or stop the collection process.
+When none of these options are available to you, you need to look at other ways to settle your back taxes or stop the collection process.
 These options include the following:

-Your state’s tax department may agree to allow you to pay off your tax debt in installments.
+Your state’s tax department may agree to allow you to pay off your back taxes in installments.
 If your debt is less than $50,000 and the state considers you able to repay the full amount, the process is fairly straightforward.
 You can set up fixed monthly direct debit payments for up to six years. without providing any further financial information.